 The L-1 visa is required for employees being transferred from a foreign company to a U.S. company.
-To qualify, the employee must be an executive, a manager, or a person with specialized knowledge, and must have worked for at least one year at the foreign company.
-The documentary requirements for this visa include proof of one year s continuous employment at the foreign firm, and this must fall within the three years immediately preceding the application.
-If an L-1 beneficiary enters the U.S. on some other type of visa, in his or her capacity as an employee of the foreign company, the interval spent working in the U.S. does not count in assessing the one-year requirement.
+To qualify, the employee must be an executive, manager, or a person with specialized knowledge, and must have worked for at least one year at the foreign company.
+The documentary requirements for this visa include proof of one year’s continuous employment at the foreign firm, and this must fall within the three years immediately preceding the application.
+If an L-1 beneficiary enters the U.S. on some other type of work visa, in his or her capacity as an employee of the foreign company, the interval spent working in the U.S. does not count in assessing the one-year requirement for being granted an L-1 work visa.
 However, it is not counted toward the one-year previous foreign employment either.

-To qualify as a specialized knowledge employee, a worker must have special knowledge of the potential employer s product, service, research, equipment, techniques, management or other interests; and of its application in the international markets.
-An employee may also qualify based on an advanced level of expertise in the firm s processes or procedures.
-In addition, the L-1B classification does not apply in certain situations where the worker is stationed primarily at a worksite other than that of the petitioning firm.
-However, offsite location alone does not necessarily disqualify the petitioner; disqualification also requires either of two conditions:
+To qualify as a specialized knowledge employee, a worker must have special knowledge of the potential employer’s product, service, research, equipment, techniques, management or other interests; and of its application in the international markets.
+An employee may also qualify based on an advanced level of expertise in the firm’s processes or procedures.
+In addition, the L-1B visa classification does not apply in certain situations where the worker is stationed primarily at a worksite other than that of the petitioning firm.
+However, off-site location alone does not necessarily disqualify the immigration petitioner; disqualification also requires either of two conditions:

-All L-1 visa applications must be sent to one of the USCIS s Regional Service Centers.
-Once the application is approved, the USCIS sends the approval notice to a U.S. consulate, where the applicant can pick up the visa.
+All L-1 visa applications must be sent to one of the USCIS’s Regional Service Centers.
+Once the application is approved, the USCIS sends the approval notice to a U.S. consulate, where the applicant can pick up their L-1 visa.

 Spouses and Minor Children